dirklo/quiz-it/README.md

 Clicking here will allow you to delete your account.
 Deleting your account will result in the loss of all your quizzes and their questions/answers.

+# What's Next?
+New features to add on this application would be the ability to create type-in answers, or questions that use pictures.
+Integration into social media could come in the future as well.